clesleycode/intro-stats-python/stats.md

 Lastly, you make a decision.
 Here, we compare p value with predefined significance level and if it is less than significance level, we reject Null hypothesis, else we accept it.

-## 8.0 Estimation
+## 7.0 Estimation

-Up until now we have used the symbol &mu; for both the sample mean and the mean parameter, but now we will distinguish them, using x&#772;‌ for the sample mean.
-Previously, we've just assumed that x&#772;‌ = &mu;, but now we will go through the actual process of estimating &mu;.
+Up until now we have used the symbol &mu; for both the sample mean and the mean parameter, but now we will distinguish them, using x&#772 for the sample mean.
+Previously, we've just assumed that x&#772 = &mu;, but now we will go through the actual process of estimating &mu;.
 This process is called estimation, and the statistic we used (the sample mean) is called an estimator.

-### 8.1 Outliers
+### 7.1 Outliers

 Using the sample mean to estimate &mu; is fairly intuitive, but suppose we introduce outliers.
 One option is to identify and discard outliers, then compute the sample mean of the rest.
 Another option is to use the median as an estimator.

-### 8.2 Mean Squared Error
+### 7.2 Mean Squared Error

 If there are no outliers, the sample mean minimizes the mean squared error (MSE).
 If we play the game many times, and each time compute the error &#772; - &mu;, the sample mean minimizes:

 ![alt text](https://github.com/lesley2958/stats-programmers/blob/master/mse.png?raw=true "Logo Title Text 1")

-## 9.0 Correlation
+## 8.0 Correlation

-Now, we'll look at relationships between variables. <b>Correlation</b> is a description of some kind of relationship.
+Now, we'll look at relationships between variables. <b>Correlation</b> is a description of the relationship between two variables.

-### 9.1 Covariance
+### 8.1 Covariance

 Covariance is a measure of the tendency of two variables to vary together.
 If we have two series, X and Y, their deviations from the mean are